 Also known as Monstera Peru, because of its origins tied to the deep forests of Peru, the Monstera karstenianum doesn’t require much care for proper growth, thereby making it the perfect houseplant for a person who’s always on the move.

-The Monstera karstenianum features deep green luxurious looking leaves with no fenestrations, and they are quite small, growing as high as 2-4ft max.
+The Monstera karstenianum features deep green luxurious looking leaves with no fenestrations, and they are quite small, growing as high as 2-4ft at the most.

-The Monstera dubia is another great choice if you are searching for a climbing house plant with little to no fenestrations.
+The Monstera dubia is another great choice if you are searching for a climbing house plant with few or no fenestrations.

 The leaves of the dubia (also known as the shingle plant ), are quite small and heat shaped.
 And are quite variegated.
 And on average, the Monstera dubia plant can grow as high as 3ft.

-Something cool about the dubia is that it grows in whatever directions its stems face, so it can be controlled to suit your design style
+Something cool about the dubia is that it grows in whatever directions its stems face, so it can potentially be trained to suit your design style

 6. Monstera Siltepecana

-What is more remarkable about the Monstera siltepecana would be the variegation.
+Monstera siltepecana is prized for its variegation.
 It is often called the Silver Monstera due to its silver variegated foliage.

-The siltepecana features dark green foliages that are glossy and are well fenestrated, giving it a weird but royal green feel.
+The siltepecana features dark green leaves that are glossy and are well fenestrated, giving that lush jungle look.

-This is another Monstera species that can be found in most florist shops and outlets.
-They require little care and can grow as high as 6ft while indoors.
+This is another Monstera species that is fairly widely available.
+They require little care and can grow as high as 6ft indoors.

-When it comes to popularity, the obliqua comes in third on our list, however, this beautiful fenestrated house plant is very rare, if not the rarest of the Monstera species.
+This beautiful fenestrated houseplant is very rare, possibly the rarest of the Monstera species.

 The fenestrations on the obliqua’s leaves are quite extreme as they are more fenestrations on the leaves than actual leaf tissue.

-They are also quite expensive, as they are very rare to find.
-Also, their delicate, thin leaves might make it a bit difficult to care for.
+Due to their rarity they are also quite expensive.
+Though their delicate, thin leaves might make it a bit difficult to care for, a

 8. Monstera Standleyana

-The Monstera standleyana is another rare species of the Monstera genus that are also native to South and Central America.
+The Monstera standleyana is another rare species of the Monstera genus native to South and Central America.

-The most remarkable thing about the Monstera standleyana would be the weird and unpredictable foliage.
+The most remarkable thing about the Monstera standleyana is its weird and unpredictable foliage.

 Each individual leaves of the standleyana can assume various weird colorations and fenestrations.